 Seems like everybody is free of something these days, except food allergies.
 Gluten-free, dairy-free, grain-free, fruit-free (yes, I actually just met someone who is allergic to all fruits)–you name it, and I’m sure there’s someone out there who is allergic to it.
 I used to think that allergies were tiresome excuses for a person to be a picky eater.
 And admittedly, I sort of still do.
 Is all of this free-from-something making us healthier or is it just making us more annoying than we already are?
+At any rate, you need a recipe like this Chai Spiced Coconut Ice Cream in your free-from recipe arsenal!Jump to Recipe

 I personally find my celiac disease very annoying, indeed.
 Over the last year and a half since my diagnoses, I’ve gone from an extensive interview process of the entire restaurant staff of their food handling practices and gluten-free food making abilities, to saying…eh, if there isn’t anything on the menu I can eat, there is always wine.
 Eating safely out of the home is